TEAS: Top 10 Study Tips

 The Assessment Technologies Institute (ATI) is the creator of the TEAS test.
 Their website has various study guides and learning options available for prospective nursing students to use.
 For example, they offer online tutorials, study manuals, practice tests, and learning strategies to help lead students toward success.

-Since the ATI developed the TEAS test, their website is a great place to start.
+Since ATI developed the TEAS test, its website is a great place to start.
 However, there are many online resources for students preparing to take the TEAS test.
 One should always check ratings and ask around before investing in an online TEAS study program.

 Some learners have more success with in-person instruction or review.
 The interactive method of learning helps them retain information and better apply concepts to the test material.
 While some private entities offer test prep classes, some colleges may offer them as well.
 It behooves the student to do some research to find a reputable class; check ratings and go by word of mouth to ensure the quality of the class.

 There's something to be said for printed books and study guides.
 It's cost-effective, and students can mark up the pages, flag important concepts, write notes in the margins, and easily flip to the sections they need.
 Some students learn best by writing down concepts to remember the material.
 For those types of learners, printed books are beneficial.
 For those on an extra-tight budget, consider a used study guide or book (just remember to ensure that it includes up-to-date information).

 It's essential that the test-taker set aside time to study each day.
 The TEAS test should NOT be attempted without proper preparation and study time.
 A great way to stay organized is to assign a specific day and time to study.
 For example, Mondays, Wednesdays, and Fridays from 6:00 to 8:00 p.m.
 When one makes "appointments" to study, it creates accountability and leads to a higher chance of following through with reviewing the material.
 Calendars, phone apps/alerts, and personal planners can help students stay on schedule with their study times.